ll1ness/spark-store/README.md

 The official store of extensions for Spark Studio 18

-A repository for hosting and distributing extensions, plugins, and add-ons for the Spark Studio development environment.
-It is an integral part of the Spark Studio ecosystem, allowing developers to extend the functionality of the IDE and share their work with the community.
+A repository for hosting and distributing extensions and add-ons for the Spark Studio projects.
+It is an integral part of the Spark Studio ecosystem, allowing developers to extend the functionality of the application and share their work with the community.

 ## Review